andrewaggb/Inflector-NetStandard/README.md

 ---
-This library is based on original work by Scott Kirkland (https://github.com/srkirkland/Inflector) and (https://github.com/abelepereira/Inflector-Portable)
+This library is based on original work by Scott Kirkland (https://github.com/srkirkland/Inflector) and Abel Pereira (https://github.com/abelepereira/Inflector-Portable)